Cather-Zhang/OS3013/5/readme.txt

     Our scan function implements Hillis Steele Scan executed with multiple threads.
     First, in main thread, we read the arguments and save "total number of elements" and "number of threads" as global variables.
 Each thread will execute Hillis Steele algorithm on a chunk of the array, which is determined by the total size and number of trheads.
     We allocate two arrays for read (in) and write (out) for the later Hillis Steele Scan algorithm, and the input array is read and copied to the "in" array.
-    We initialize a lock and a condition variable (there is only one each).

     Then, we have a loop, in which we create each thread.
 The argument pointer we pass in is different for each thread, which stores the value of the starting index of the chunk in the array the thread will executing on.

     Inside our thread function "add", we have implemented the Hillis Steele Scan algorithm for a chunk.
 For each cross addition, the process is parallel because we read "in" and write the addition result to "out".
 This means that each thread is completely independent and working on different sections of the array.
-Thus, no lock is needed for each cross addition.
+    Thus, no lock is needed for each cross addition and this maximize our concurrency.
     However, we need to wait for a cross addition to finish before we can start the next cross addition (e.g. we need to finish all threads' calculation on 2-cross before we can start 4-cross).

     Therefore, a barrier is added after each thread has finished each cross addition, with a total of log2(n) (n = size of array) barriers.